 Check for doneness by inserting an instant-read thermometer in the thickest part of the turkey around the thigh, avoiding the bone.
 At 165 degrees F, it's done.
 The turkey will continue to cook as it rests, so the temperature should rise another 10 degrees or so out of the oven.

 10. Give it a rest.

 To lock in juices, tent your turkey with foil and let it rest for at least 15 to 20 minutes before carving.
 Be sure you don't cover the turkey too tightly as you don't want the bird to steam under the foil.

 Browse our best turkey recipes to find the perfect bird for your Thanksgiving feast.

-Comment #MaadHouse below in the article comment section for your chance to receive money towards your thanksgiving dinner From, Maad House.
+Subscribe to #MaadHouse for your chance to receive money towards your thanksgiving dinner From, Maad House.
 We're thankful for everybody choosing Maad House for their source of entertainment.

 Those selected will be contacted 11/20-11/22.
 Happy Holidays and continue to stay safe.